 Did the Officer punch a hole in your Driver’s License?
-In 2015, officers are no longer instructed to punch a hole in the driver’s license.
+(Update) The law changed in 2015 and officers are no longer instructed to punch a hole in the driver’s license.
+This doesn’t change much regarding pending license suspension.
 Whether punched or not, it is likely that the police officer has reported your arrest to the Department of Licensing (DOL) and the suspension or revocation of your license is imminent, if you took the breath test with a reading over the legal limit or if you refused the breath test.
 In either scenario, the DOL will punish you by taking action against your license even if you ultimately are found innocent of the DUI charge.

 The main thing to remember is that in the above scenarios, you only have 20 days from the date of arrest to request a hearing to fight the suspension of your license.